zyllifeworld/clindet_docs/doc/DNAseq/WES/workflow.md

 The called results (in VCF format) are filtered and annotated using the vcf2maf software to produce MAF files.
 This tool is based on VEP, so user can add some VEP plugins.

 ##### Consensus results from Multiple softwares
 Subsequently, all MAF-format outputs from all SNV callers are processed through a custom R script to generate consensus mutation detection results.
-For somatic structural variations, Clindet employs five software tools for detection; to achieve consensus results, Jasmine software is used to merge structural variation events sharing the same orientation and breakpoint positions within 500bp.
-For copy number variations, Clindet utilizes seven software tools for detection and organizes the final results into segment-format files.
+For somatic structural variations, ClinDet employs five software tools for detection; to achieve consensus results, Jasmine software is used to merge structural variation events sharing the same orientation and breakpoint positions within 500bp.
+For copy number variations, ClinDet utilizes seven software tools for detection and organizes the final results into segment-format files.
 Users can select specific software for subsequent analyses according to their requirements.

 (snps-and-small-indels-germline)=